 Anyone who’s visited Japan or seen enough Japanese culture can imagine education in Japan is taken pretty seriously.
 Kids can be seen in uniform from age 4 all the way up to 18 years old.
 Japan still boasts annually having a 99% literacy rate.
-There’s a robust after-school industry called “cram schools” cashing in on the competitive test environment.
+There’s a robust after-school industry called “cram schools” cashing in on the competitive testing environment.
 But it doesn’t suit everyone, and these days truancy – or missing school – has been getting attention.
-Other concerns are being examined, and aside from some Education Reform, both Japanese and international families can find themselves having to consider alternative education for various reasons, such as Language Barriers.
+Other concerns are being examined, and aside from some education reform, both Japanese and international families can find themselves having to consider alternative education for various reasons, such as language barriers.
 Without state-subsidization, private school or international school tuition can break the bank, even without promise of accreditation.
 So what else is there?
 Well, there’s homeschooling.

 Homeschooling, however, is most certainly not the first option on most people’s list so far.
 Talking to someone about it can invite mixed reactions, and of course questions; especially living in Japan – a country with compulsory education and a rigorous testing system that can have kids burning the midnight oil before they even reach junior high school.